Hazeliny/health_dashboard/README.md

     - Yellow line marks the lower threshold

     c) A **tooltip** displaying additional info appears when hovering over a bar.

+    d) Each metric card containing a bar chart features the following **interactive behavior**:

+    - **Hover Effect**: When the user hovers over a card, a blue border appears around it to indicate it's clickable.

+    - **Tooltip Prompt**: While hovering, a tooltip near the cursor displays the message: "Click to view visual monitor" to guide the user.

+    - **Click Action**: Upon clicking anywhere on the card, a colorful **gauge-style monitor** slides in from the left side of the screen.

+    - **Visual Monitor Panel**: This side panel presents a dynamic visual representation of the selected metric, complete with numeric values and colored indicators for easy interpretation.

 4. The frontend is built with **React + Vite**.